kimaina/openmrs-etl/kafka.md

     - kafka doesnt allow more than 2 consumers to read on the same partition simultaneously (in order to avoid double reading of records)

-#### TODO
-0. The first question how many brokers will we have? this will determine how scalable and fast the cluster will be.
-1. How many producers  & consumers will we need inorder to ingest and process encounter, obs,orders,person e.t.c?
-2. How many partitions will we have per topic?
-(1 leader and n followers).
-    - we will definately need to come with an intelligent way of calculating number of partition per topic.
-    - keeping in mind that this is correlated with "fault tolerance" and speed of access

-4. will we need consumer group in this design (keep in mind that the obs producer will have so many transctions in parallel)
-5.

 ## How it works
 - the following are cmds for starting up a kafka-debzium cluster using shell script (this can be docarized)